 How to build customer journey questions: To formulate questions that will help you create unique pathways for your customers, you’ll need to understand their unique needs.

 One way to do this quickly is to look at inbound customer questions.
 Group the questions into categories, which will point you toward the pathways you’re looking to build.
-The problems people face are unique, and your questions will help you direct people to the pathway that will solve their problems.

 Think of it as a matching game: First, you want to match your customer with their broader problem.
 Then, your questions should narrow down the specific problem, matching them to your solution.